Gaspar-Cdv/graph-data-structures-JS/README.md

     Graph.matrixType(matrixObject); // return 'object'
     // else return false

-Note : if matrixType is 'array', each node is represented by indexes of each subarray.
+Note : if matrixType is `'array'`, each node is represented by indexes of each subarray.

 ### Grids